PNDeb/pinenote-debian-image/partition_tables/Readme.md

 	* Have a full backup of the PineNote
 	* Be ready to recover from any errors (i.e., have the UART-board ready or tools to open up the PineNote)
-	* You need to have a u-boot that can access data beyond 32 mb on the disc and that automatically detects extlinux.conf files on the partitions.
+	* (only old, pre 2024 pinenotes): You need to have a u-boot that can access data beyond 32 mb on the disc and that automatically detects extlinux.conf files on the partitions.
 	  There are (at least) two possible ways to get such a u-boot:
 	    * Patch the factory-flashed u-boot (ONLY batch-1 PineNotes):
 	      * See https://github.com/DorianRudolph/pinenotes#fix-uboot for fixing the 32mb problem (there is a link to a backup binary that you could use)